 Homosexuality has never been illegal in Poland.
 In 1932, Poland legally recognised homosexuality and the age of consent is 15 for both gay and straight people.
 Poland remains one of a few countries where gay men are allowed to donate blood.

 The influence of the Catholic Church has made the journey towards equal gay rights a slower process than in other parts of Europe.
 However social attitudes are changing and becoming more accepting of gay rights.

 Despite this, Poland is one of few remaining European countries without any form of legal partnerships for gay and lesbian couples.
 Adoption by gay or lesbian couples is not allowed, although single gay people can adopt.

 There is a thriving café culture with several gay-owned and many gay-friendly venues.
-Most cafés are found around Śródmieście, the city’s central district and home to major tourist sights and hotels.
+Most cafés are located around Śródmieście, the city’s central district and home to major tourist sights and hotels.